dhh1128/codecraft.co/don-kleinschnitz-stake.md

 Thanks for the lesson, Don.
 <p style="padding-left:30px;text-align:center;"><span style="color:#000080;"><strong>Action Item</strong></span></p>
 <p style="padding-left:30px;"><span style="color:#000080;"><em>Consider a current (or past) design decision that's been difficult to make.
 How could you make the decision easier by guessing about the likelihood of a use case, the preference of a user, or other aspects of context?
 If you got the answer wrong, how soon would you be likely to discover your mistake, and how expensive would it be to adjust your trajectory?</em></span></p>

----

-Steve Tolman (2012-09-14 18:47:07)

-Oh the memories!
-I think you correctly described Don's ability to *enthusiastically* put a stake in the ground, but you are a little short in describing the amount of pain that caused, even after we were accustomed to this behavior.
-I agree that it did wonders for our ability to make decisions, but it also yanked us through multiple knotholes on the way.
-Looking back, I think they were necessary knotholes because we learned how to do multiple things.
-1. We learned to deal with the discomfort of guessing and actually became quite good at using the available tools to sort through the uncertainty
-2. We stopped fearing the unknown and became fearless at working through it all
-3. We learned to apply this kind of thinking throughout the organization - at all levels
-4. We became extremely effective and efficient at nailing what the customer wanted (although it took a while to work through the learning curve) - it allowed our engineering teams and our product management teams to learn to work together so much better
-5. We were able to modify multiple processes to accommodate this approach - something our sister sites never could figure out

----

-Daniel (2012-09-14 19:27:57)

-Your point about pain is well taken.
-Putting a stake in the ground sometimes hurts.
-It can be disruptive.
-You should do it when you calculate that it's a net win--not thoughtlessly.
-Although this particular principle was an obvious part of Don's style, I also saw him be thoughtful and deliberative on many occasions.
-That's a better choice if the human stakes are high and the pay-off for quick momentum is not especially compelling.

-I should probably add another caveat to my inaugural post about role models, admitting that none of the principles I want to highlight are <em>always</em> the right answer.
-Smart tradeoffs -- balance -- that's the eternal dance.
-Or, to borrow a phrase from another mentor I admire (you know who you are, but I won't let you remain anonymous forever... :-) -- "It depends." :-)

----

-Don (2012-09-15 10:05:24)

-You guys were on a team that in my career of 30+ years exceeded the performance of any team that I worked on before or after.
-75 revolutionary features in one release is what rings in my ears as a benchmark that has yet to be beaten.
-The more I learn about the craft of NPD the more I realize and we prove that at its foundation is learning and adaptability.
-Most legacy NPD systems are based on "planning-do-act" kind of thinking.
-This assumes that NPD is a deterministic environment.
-ITS NOT!
-The alternate is an adaptive system which operates on shortest possible start-work-failure-correct cycles .... like any adaptive control system would.
-In an uncertain environment everyone especially us engineers seek precision but that will come only with learning cycles.
-So the STAKE starts the learning cycle....:)
-Yes, change is always painfull, uncertainty is painful, but the eventual success and the excitement and fun of innovative engineering can make it worth it!

----

-Baby Steps &laquo; Codecraft (2012-10-24 20:15:11)

-[...]
-You might also think that baby steps are a repeat of my advice to put a stake in the ground. [...]

----

-Daniel (2012-10-05 07:02:44)

-Don: just came across a post from Seth Godin that teaches this same principle in a slightly different way: http://sethgodin.typepad.com/seths_blog/2012/10/waiting-for-all-the-facts.html

----

-Interrupting my interruptions &laquo; Codecraft (2013-01-24 11:48:51)

-[...] (or calling) are how I develop shared mental models, motivate and teach, manage momentum, and put a stake in the ground.
-Those wikipedia pages and chat sessions and interesting blog posts are part of learning [...]